mejjjor/erik-aouizerate/content/en/project/SitesVitrines.md

 images = ["img/projects/vitrine_erik.png","img/projects/vitrine_mano.png"]

 +++
-I used static site generator [hugo](https://gohugo.io/) to create showcase web sites.
+I used the static site generator [hugo](https://gohugo.io/) to create showcase web sites.

-This web sites could be host on free server because it don't need backend.
+This web site could be hosted on a free server due to the fact it doesn't use backend.
 Also the security is high because the system is really simple.

-I build my personal [web site](http://erik-aouizerate.me) and a friend web site who's working in art : [Manoël Mathis](http://www.manoel-artiste.fr).
+I built my personal [web site](http://erik-aouizerate.me) as well as my friend [Manoël Mathis](http://www.manoel-artiste.fr) who works in arts.

-This technology is developper friendly, so I create documentation to help : [docs](http://erik-aouizerate.me/docs/mano/).
+This technology is developer friendly, so I have created documentation to help : [docs](http://erik-aouizerate.me/docs/mano/).